AdrienChampion/induction_for_dummies/src/conclusion/readme.md

 important one is **P**roperty **D**irected **R**eachability (PDR), also known as **I**ncremental
 **C**onstruction of **I**nductive **C**lauses for **I**ndubitable **C**orrectness (IC3).
-Unfortunately, PDR/IC3 is mostly discussed in academic papers and I could not find a presentation understandable without a serious background in logics.
+Unfortunately, PDR/IC3 is mostly discussed in academic papers and I could not find a presentation understandable without a serious background in formal logics.
 This is partially due to the fact that PDR is still quite recent, but also to its complex and intricate nature.
 Here are a few links though, all of them are **PDF**:

 - [original paper][ic3]
 - [efficient PDR][pdr]